 We also make use of third-party suppliers for storage, IT-systems, etc. These third parties process your personal data solely in accordance with our instructions and may not use your personal data for their own purposes.

-We have entered into the necessary data processor agreements in order to ensure that anyone, with whom your personal data is shared, is obligated to safeguard it and keep it confidential, as well as in order to ensure their compliance with the applicable data protection legislation.
+We have entered into the necessary data processor agreements to ensure that anyone, with whom your personal data is shared, is obligated to safeguard it and keep it confidential, as well as in order to ensure their compliance with the applicable data protection legislation.

-For the purpose of illustrating the use of the device, we may share information about your blood glucose level on our website and thus with visitors on our website.
+To illustrate the use of the device, we may share information about your blood glucose level on our website and thus with visitors on our website.
 The information will be visible in a purely statistical form and will not be coupled with any other personal data pertaining to you.

 Once the clinical research study is completed, the results of the study will be published.
 The publication of the result will only contain data in a statistical form and on a group level, and the study results are thus not considered personal data since the study results cannot be used to identify you.
 These study results may thus also be presented at scientific meetings or in the journal.